 The Marquise lectures Valmont on how ridiculous it is to seduce a man's wife as there is little gain in a win and much humiliation in a loss.
 He argues that doing so is better than seducing a virgin who is bound to be curious as any one of a dozen men could manage it and he has his reputation to think of.
 Marquise allows him the benefit of a night with her if, he carries out plans and makes the evidence clear in writing.

 But there is a catch to it all which is where the title comes from.
-The cinematic version alludes to protection during sex, but no one suffers physically from sex directly, except Cecile becomes pregnant and has a miscarriage and Madame de Tourvel quietly dies of a broken heart.
+The cinematic version alludes to protection during sex, but no one suffers physically, except Cecile becomes pregnant and has a miscarriage and Madame de Tourvel quietly dies of a broken heart.
 In the novel it is alluded to that the Vicomte was a ground zero for an STD, perhaps syphilis.
 The reality of the original writing was that the Madame passed away a raving lunatic who could not seem to quench her thirst.
 The Marquise also became quite ill with a rash and was deformed by small pox.

 Both forms of the story reveal how much games can ruin people's lives permanently.
 The Vicomte succumbs to Chevalier Danceny, a music instructor who is the lover of both Cecile and the Marquise, in a duel.
 Though there was a single victor the men did agree upon one thing: what they did was not to protect Cecile in any particular fashion.
-And in challenging Valmont to a duel and winning, the Chevalier gained control of all the poisonous letters that were soon to circulate about Paris.
+And in challenging Valmont to a duel and winning, the Chevalier gained control of all the poisonous letters of the Marquise that were soon to circulate about Paris.